QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 The first is :math:`b_{0} = 0`

-   * Here the government can't use the :math:`t=0` tax rate  to alter  the value of the initial debt
+   * Here the government can't use the :math:`t=0` tax rate  to alter  the value of the initial debt.

 The second occurs when the government enters with sufficiently large  assets that the Ramsey planner can achieve first best and sets :math:`\tau_t = 0`